-This award is named for Mrs. George W. Childs Drexel, is given to an outstanding alumnus/a of the Goodwin College.
-Criteria for selection includes past contributions of measurable benefit that will enhance and in perpetuate the work of Drexel today and into the future; personal attainments reflecting credit to the University; contributions to civic and community life; and a continuing interest and active participation in Drexel activities and in its development in all areas.
+Alumni recipients are vetted by active members of the Irick Society.
+Criteria for selection includes: past contributions of measurable benefit which will enhance and perpetuate the work of Drexel today and into the future; personal attainments reflecting credit to the University; contributions to civic and community life; a continuing, active interest/participation in Drexel activities and in its development in all areas.

 Mary S. Irick Drexel became the Director of the Red Cross Canteen Service in Philadelphia during the First World War and was known for her charity and humanitarian work.
 George W. Childs Drexel, the youngest child of AJ Drexel, decided he would create an award that would highlight and encourage a continuation of such activities among alumni.